strontic/strontic.github.io/xcyclopedia/library/PktMon.exe-2B65BC360DD7C4C290231DEE93A0CE75.md

 ## Possible Misuse

 *The following table contains possible examples of `PktMon.exe` being misused.
-While `PktMon.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `PktMon.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --